vineet-dwivedi/OS-Portfolio/README.md

 # 🚀 VineetOS — macOS-Inspired Cinematic Portfolio
+I'm very happy to share this project with u all...

 > A fully interactive **macOS-style portfolio OS** built using **React + SCSS**,
 > featuring glassmorphism windows, animated dock, cinematic intro, and real app interactions.